thorgod/ThermoFisherBadge2019/README.md

 - 📝 Battery Monitoring
 - 😱 Atari Fonts
 - :godmode: 99.9% Flash Ram Used (8 bytes left.)
+- ~7 Hours battery life (Guessed)

 # QUICK USAGE GUIDE
 ```
     To be able to switch modes you need to solder the buttons down.
-View link on how solder buttons.
+View link on how to solder buttons.
 ```

 ## There are four modes: